levimoraes/CocoBambu/README.md

 - Junit
 - Cucumber
 - Maven
-- Allure Reports

 **Pre requirements to run the project**

-- Chrome  or Firefox browses
+- Chrome
 - Java JDK 11
 - Maven
-- Allure commandline

-**Project execution**
+**Project documentation**

-- Open terminal and run the command: **mvn test**
+- Scripts are in src/
+- Features documentation are in test-cases/